Good Habits for Student Developers - Backups

 All code on your computer needs to be version controlled, I have written at length about this.
 If your college hasn't taught you the virtues of version control you need to take it upon yourself to learn how to use it.

-Aside from code I use three things to back up my machine.
+Aside from code I use two things to back up my machine.

 - BackBlaze - Backs up everything else that Dropbox doesn't.
 This is completely remote and worth the annual fee.
 I have written up about how much I love BackBlaze.